EuroProofNet/europroofnet.github.io/_pages/WG4/Cambridge23/meeting.md

 breadcrumbs: true
 ---

-## Workshop on Natural Formal Mathematics, and on libraries of formal proofs and natural mathematical language

 This joint WG4-WG5 meeting consists of:

 - a [Workshop on Natural Formal Mathematics](https://cicm-conference.org/2023/cicm.php?event=natfom&menu=general) (NatFoM) on September 6-7